 This is used to display any stored emission related DTCs reported by the ECM.
-The display is similar to the Scanner function code display (see Display Codes, on page 28, for details).
-The list does not include enhanced DTCs in this mode.
+The display is similar to a Scanner code display (see Display Codes, on page 26 for details) The list does not include enhanced DTCs in this mode.